About Us

 The National Capital Radio & Television Museum operates in Bowie, Maryland, and also curates continuing exhibits elsewhere.
 Opened in 1999, the Museum is open to visitors three days a week.

-Museum Hours:
+Hours:

 Current Exhibits

-From Spark to Megabytes
+From Spark to Byte

 Leading Up to WW2